linux-system-roles/network/README.md

 The `bridge`, `bond`, `team` device types work similar.
 Note that `team` is not supported in RHEL6 kernels.

-For slaves, the `slave_type` and `master` properties must be set.
+For slaves, the `slave_type` and `controller` properties must be set.
 Note that slaves should not have `ip` settings.

-The `master` refers to the `name` of a profile in the Ansible playbook.
+The `controller` refers to the `name` of a profile in the Ansible playbook.
 It is neither an interface-name nor a connection-id of NetworkManager.

-- For NetworkManager, `master` will be converted to the `connection.uuid` of the corresponding profile.
+- For NetworkManager, `controller` will be converted to the `connection.uuid` of the corresponding profile.

-- For initscripts, the master is looked up as the `DEVICE` from the corresponding ifcfg file.
+- For initscripts, the controller is looked up as the `DEVICE` from the corresponding ifcfg file.

-As `master` refers to other profiles of the same or another play, the order of the `connections` list matters.
+As `controller` refers to other profiles of the same or another play, the order of the `connections` list matters.
 Profiles that are referenced by other profiles need to be specified first.
-Also, `--check` ignores the value of the `master` and assumes it will be present during a real run.
-That means, in presence of an invalid `master`, `--check` may signal success but the actual play run fails.
+Also, `--check` ignores the value of the `controller` and assumes it will be present during a real run.
+That means, in presence of an invalid `controller`, `--check` may signal success but the actual play run fails.

 The `team` type uses `roundrobin` as the `runner` configuration.
 No further configuration is supported at the moment.
 #### `type: vlan`

-Similar to `master`, the `parent` references the connection profile in the ansible role.
+Similar to `controller`, the `parent` references the connection profile in the ansible role.

 #### `type: macvlan`

-Similar to `master` and `vlan`, the `parent` references the connection profile in the ansible role.
+Similar to `controller` and `vlan`, the `parent` references the connection profile in the ansible role.

 #### `type: wireless`